 How to watch President Biden's address before the joint session of Congress

-President Joe Biden will address a joint session of Congress for the first time Wednesday, in an event similar to a State of the Union.
+President Joe Biden is addressing a joint session of Congress for the first time Wednesday, in an event similar to a State of the Union.
 The address given in the first year of a president's term is not considered an official State of the Union speech.

 The speech will be live on CBS broadcast stations and streaming on CBSN.
 CBSN will start coverage at 5 p.m.
 ET with Elaine Quijano on "Red & Blue," and will also stream the Republican response after Mr. Biden's speech.